youknowriad/OREM/README.md

  - Find Query Handling (GET with Url parameters)
  - Url Customisation
- - Entity Relations Mapping (HasMany, HasOne)
+ - Handling HasMany and HasOne lazy loading
+ - Handling Cascade Delete And Options to disable Cascade update
  - Custom api functions
  - More Field Types
  - Extra parameters in URL (like CAS ticket or Other auth token)

 Contribute
 ----------
-Install the dependancies using composer and your ready to go
+Install the dependencies using composer and you're ready to go

 ```
 git clone https://github.com/youknowriad/OREM.git && cd OREM